Brand Valuation – Calculating Your Brand’s Worth

 • Current brand velocity (up or down)

 Before 2005, when companies calculated their brand’s value, they only considered physical things like equipment and buildings.
 However, since the International Financial Reporting Standards (IFRS) were updated in 2005, they also include intangible assets like brands and patents in their financial statements.
-It means that both a company’s tangible and intangible assets are recognized as contributing to its overall value.

 Why is brand valuation important for business?